HTML Elements - Part 2 : Form Introduction

 In these tutorials we'll be looking at two HTTP methods, GET and POST.

-Think of the two this way; GET shows the data in the url like so "/test/demo_form.php?name1=value1&name2=value2"
+Think of the two this way; GET shows the data in the url like so "/test/demo_form.php?name1=value1&name2=value2".
+Whilst POST hides the data, making them visible only to the scripts it's sending to.

 We won't be submitting or transferring any data as yet.
 For now; Just be happy that you understand a bit about how we transfer data across sites and servers.